flutter/website/debugging.md

 If you output too much at once, then Android sometimes discards some log lines.
-To avoid this, you can use `debugPrint()`, from Flutter's "services" library.
+To avoid this, you can use `debugPrint()`, from Flutter's `services` library.
 This is a wrapper around `print` which throttles the output to a level that avoids being dropped by Android's kernel.

 ## Checked mode assertions